-- Number of transmitters (some systems come with only one transmitter, requiring the purchase of additional units, while others come with up to four)
+- Added number of transmitters (some systems come with only one transmitter, requiring the purchase of additional units, while others come with up to four)

-Tip 3: Read the reviews.
-Once you have narrowed down the possible systems for your specific car and the options you would like, read the reviews and ask around.
-Specifically, check for information related to whether a system is difficult to install or user-friendly, and if they worked at the range advertised.
+Read the reviews.
+Once you have narrowed down the possible systems for your car and the options you would like, read the reviews and ask around.
+Specifically, check for information on whether a system is difficult to install or user-friendly, and if they work advertised range.

-Tip 4: Use trusted suppliers.
-In addition to using reputable providers of remote keyless entry systems, it is recommended to also use trusted auto parts stores, such as Pep Boys or AutoZone.
-These establishments may offer additional warranty and return options should the product be defective or not correct for your vehicle.
+Use trusted suppliers.
+Besides using reputable providers of remote keyless entry systems, we recommended you use trusted auto parts stores as well, like Pep Boys or AutoZone.
+These establishments may offer additional warranty and return options should the product be defective or not right for your vehicle.

 While not the first job a home mechanic should attempt, those with basic mechanic skills should be able to install a remote keyless entry system in their car.
 Most manufacturers recommend professional installation, but with the right tools and by closely following directions, it’s possible to get the system set up without an appointment.

 You want to make sure you have the right tools to complete the job before starting.
-The tools needed may differ depending on the system, but most often will include:
+The tools needed may differ depending on the system, but they’ll often include:

 - Wire cutter and stripper

 Remember to be extremely cautious when you are working with your car’s electrical system.
 The following steps are not specific to any one remote keyless entry system, but they can be used as a general guideline for what you can expect.

 Read the manual.
 Be sure to follow the specific instructions in your system’s manual.
 Each system can have different features and connections, so be sure you are following the directions specific to your system and vehicle.